 Overview of KS4 Curriculum

 Subject: GCSE Geography Exam Board: OCR B

 Year 10 Year 11

-Author Torm Sustaining Ecosystems Life on Earth is supported by global ecosystems and the link between human wellbeing and ecosystem wellbeing is vital.
+Autumn Term Sustaining Ecosystems Life on Earth is supported by global ecosystems and the link between human wellbeing and ecosystem wellbeing is vital.
 This topic seeks to explore the distribution and characteristics of the Earth's ecological wonders.
 Learners investigate the two contrasting ecosystems of tropical rainforests and polar environments, exploring physical cycles and processes that make these ecosystems distinctive, the threats posed to their existence and how humans are attempting to manage them for a more sustainable future.
 Case studies used are Costa Rica, the Antarctic Treaty (global) & the Clyde River marine sanctuary (small scale).
 Career Links: GIS Co-ordinator, Ecologist, Environmental consultancy, Environmental engineering Environmental lawyer Urban Futures Never before has the landscape of the planet looked more urban.
 Cities are growing at unprecedented rates.
 This topic seeks to explore why, and consider how the global pattern of urbanisation is changing.
 Urban challenges and opportunities are varied and unique and learners will examine these through studying two cities, one from an advanced country (AC - Birmingham) and one from either an emerging and developing country (EDC - Rosario) or a low-income developing country (LIDC).
-Within each city, contrasting ways of life, geographical processes, problems and solutions will be studied in order to gain a holistic understanding of what makes up Global Hazards This topic allows learners to develop an understanding of a variety of hazards that impact human lives both within the UK and worldwide.
+Within each city, contrasting ways of life, geographical processes, problems and solutions will be studied in order to gain a holistic understanding of what makes up the urban fabric of each place.
+Career Links: Urban fabric of each place.
+Year 11 Global Hazards This topic allows learners to develop an understanding of a variety of hazards that impact human lives both within the UK and worldwide.
 Learners investigate how weather can be hazardous, gaining knowledge of the major processes within the atmosphere and their impact in creating extreme weather.
 This is contextualised through two case studies of natural weather hazard events (UK drought 2012 & Hurricane Irma 2017).
 Earthquakes and volcanic eruptions are just some of the deadly hazards we face on Earth.
 Not only do they impact humans, but they also shape our land.
 An understanding of tectonic hazards is developed; exploring the causes, consequences and responses to a tectonic event of choice (Nepal earthquake 2015).
 Career Links: Hazard management, Humanitarian worker, Urban Planner, Volcanologist, Geologist, Seismologist, Surveyor Mock exams

-Spring Torm the urban fabric of each place.
-Career Links: Urban planning, Landscape architect, Census analyst Distinctive Landscapes The UK contains a diverse and distinct range of landscapes.
+Spring Term Distinctive Landscapes The UK contains a diverse and distinct range of landscapes.
 This topic gives learners the opportunity to unravel the geographical processes that make them distinctive.
-A deeper understanding of the geomorphic processes that shape river (Afon Conwy, seen on residential) and coastal landscapes (Criccieth, seen on residential) is developed and consideration of the human influence on these Dynamic Development We live in an unequal world, where the gap between prosperity and poverty is widening.
+A deeper understanding of the geomorphic processes that shape river (Afon Conwy, seen on residential) and coastal landscapes (Criccieth, seen on residential) is developed and consideration of the human influence on these.
+Career Links: Countryside management, Environmental education, Mapping & GIS Photography & film making.
+Dynamic Development We live in an unequal world, where the gap between prosperity and poverty is widening.
 This topic asks learners to consider the changing nature and distribution of countries along the development spectrum before examining the complex causes of uneven development.
 The future for LIDCs is uncertain and will be investigated through an in-depth study of one country (Zambia), considering its development journey so far, how its global connections may influence the future and possible alternative development strategies Career Links: Environmental engineering